AgentHarsha007/Soc-imagecaptioning/README.md

    - Load all required libraries and modules for data handling, model building, and training.
 This includes TensorFlow, Keras, NumPy, and other essential packages.

 2. **Loading the Dataset**
-   - Downloading the Flickr 8k dataset, which contains 8,000 images and five captions per image.
+   - Downloaded the Flickr 8k dataset, which contains 8,000 images and five captions per image.
 The dataset is split into training and testing sets.

 3. **Text Preprocessing**
    - Clean and preprocess the text data to prepare it for model training.
 This includes: